nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 1.4 Enable Conda in the configuration file

 We need to add a line enabling the conda directive.
-And while we're add it, let's put a blank line before thos two to emphasize the logical grouping.
+And while we're at it, let's put a blank line before those two to emphasize the logical grouping.

 _Before:_